 Gender Impact of Malawi Input Subsidy

-Alleviating gender differences in agricultural productivity is not only a matter of equity but it is vital to the goal of reducing poverty.
-While a number of studies suggest that gender differences in agricultural productivity are a result of female farmers having access to fewer resources, few studies investigate the role of agricultural interventions in alleviating the constraints to input use and subsequently the gender gap in productivity.
+Alleviating gender differences in agricultural productivity is not only a matter of equity but it is vital for poverty reduction.
+While a number of studies suggest that gender differences in agricultural productivity are a result of female farmers having limited access to resources, few studies investigate the role of agricultural interventions in alleviating the constraints to input use and subsequently the gender gap in productivity.
 For the first time, this study investigates whether there are gendered gains in agricultural productivity from participating in an input subsidy program.
 Using nationally-representative data that is disaggregated at the plot level, this study analyzes the large-scale voucher-based Farm Input Subsidy Program in Malawi.
-Since beneficiaries are not randomly selected, an instrumental variable approach is used to explore the relationships, focusing on the total value of output per hectare.
-The relationships are evaluated at each decile of the productivity distribution.
-The findings suggest that the input subsidy program benefits male farmers with those at the lower end of the productivity distribution incurring the largest gains.
-Female farmers, on the other hand, do not appear to achieve productivity gains from participating in the program which suggests that they face additional constraints to productivity apart from non-labor input use.
+Focusing on the total value of output per hectare, the relationships are evaluated using weighted estimators where the weights are constructed from propensity scores since beneficiaries are not randomly selected.
+Spatial fixed effects are employed to deal with the unobservables that may confound the relationship between program participation and productivity.

 Exchanging Fire: Trade, Conflict, and the Strategic Incentives of Indirect Economic Interdependence